open-mmlab/mmagic/docs/en/2_get_started.md

   When `import mmedit`, modules under the cloned directory are imported.
   If `pip install` without `-e`, pip will copy cloned codes to somewhere like `lib/python/site-package`.
   Consequently, modified code under the cloned directory takes no effect unless `pip install` again.
-  This is particularly convenient for developers.
+  Thus, `pip install` with `-e` is particularly convenient for developers.
 If some codes are modified, new codes will be imported next time without reinstallation.
 - `.` means code in this directory

 You can also use `pip install -e .[all]`, which will install more dependencies, especially for pre-commit hooks and unittests.